gwexploratoryaudits/brla_explore/B2Audits/README.md

 ## Specification of an Audit.

-We use the idea of *kmin*s (minimum number of votes for the winner required in the sample to stop the audit) described in the parent directory, brla_explore.
+We use the idea of *kmin*s (minimum number of votes for the announced winner required in the sample to stop the audit) described in the parent directory, [*brla_explore*](https://github.com/gwexploratoryaudits/brla_explore).

 ### Single Audits